Get a fast home loan approval

 Whether you’re a single applicant or applying with someone else, it typically takes about 15-20 minutes to fill out an application form.

-When will I hear back from the bank?
+How soon will I hear from the bank?

-If you work either full-time or part-time and can provide at least two payslips and a group certificate to prove your income, it’s likely that you’ll hear back from the bank within 3 days.
+If you work either full-time or part-time and can provide at least two payslips and a group certificate to prove your income, you may hear back from the lender within 3 days.

 Similarly, if you’re borrowing less than 80% of the property value, you can expect a quick response.